Premature queen loss is one of the most common reasons for colony failure noted by beekeepers in both the United States and Europe.

 How Do I Know If My Hive Is Queenless?

-It’s common to wrongly assume a hive is queenless because of how difficult it can be to locate the queen.
+It’s common to wrongly assume a hive is queenless because it can be difficult to find the queen bee.

 Here are signs that will help you determine whether your colony is queenless or not:

 - Presence of queen cells.
-If you see a structure that looks like a peanut shell or simply a larger-than-usual cell around the middle of the comb, then it’s likely emergency queen cells are being built.
+If you see a structure that looks like a peanut shell or simply a larger-than-usual cell around the middle of the comb, then emergency queen cells are likely being built.

 - Absence of eggs and brood.
 Queen bees can lay up to 2,000 eggs a day during summer, so if there is a significant decrease in the number of eggs and brood in the hive, there’s a chance the hive is queenless.
 Keeping a journal during your inspections can help you record this type of data.
 Then, whenever you think there is something wrong or different, you will be able to confirm and cross-check the information in your journal.